audioxide/data/data/posts/20201209-articles-our-10-favourite-singles-of-2020.md

   - fred
   - andrew
   - andre
-summary: 2020 has been... testing, to put it mildly.
+summary: This year has been... testing, to put it mildly.
 The magic of music has been a valuable support for many of us.
 Some would say essential.
 Here are the songs that kept us afloat
-blurb: 2020 has been... testing, to put it mildly.
-The magic of music has been a valuable support for many of us.
+blurb: This year has been... testing, to put it mildly.
+Music's magic has been a valuable support for many of us.
 Some would say essential.
-Here are the songs that kept us afloat this year.
+Here are the songs that kept us afloat.

 ---